CaptainPStar/MapBuilder/readme.txt

 ZeroG - A2 editor upgrade.
 Scruffy - Testing and config stuff.
 MemphisBelle - Testing and config stuff.
-Mondkalb - Showing me how to create dialogs back in the good old times, precisionfix and general advices. cyrokrypto - Helping with some UI issues.
+Mondkalb - Showing me how to create dialogs back in the good old times, precisionfix, bounding box and general advices. cyrokrypto - Helping with some UI issues.
 Maikeks - Proofreading every single sentence - twice!
 Bushlurker, Jakerod, M1lkm8n, NigelS, badbenson, Giallustio and all the guys from the map maker skypegroup for discussions, feedback and help.
 I am doing this for you guys!